billybobbain/billybobbain/README.md

 ## Fun Fact

-Some of my earliest graphics programs generated fractals and maze patterns that printed directly to HP printers using PCL.
+Some of my earliest graphics programs generated Hilbert space-filling curves and maze-like patterns and sent raw PostScript directly to an Apple LaserWriter to render the images.